friends-of-freeswitch/switchio/README.rst

 .. _sanic: https://github.com/channelcat/sanic
 .. _docs: https://switchio.readthedocs.org/

 Use the power of ``async`` and ``await``!
 -----------------------------------------
+Build a routing system using Python's new coroutine_ syntax:

 .. code:: python

     from switchio.apps.routers import Router